aws-greengrass/aws-greengrass-lite/docs/SETUP.md

 - privateKeyPath: Path to private key for the Thing
 - certificateFilePath: Path to Thing certificate
+- rootCaPath: Path to Amazon Root CA certificate
+- rootPath: Absolute path to the Greengrass rootpath directory
 - thingName: Name of the Thing
-- rootPath: Absolute path to the Greengrass rootpath directory
 - awsRegion: The AWS region with the Thing
 - iotCredEndpoint: The IoT Core endpoint
 - iotDataEndpoint: The IoT Core endpoint
+- iotRoleAlias: The name of the role alias for accessing TES
 - posixUser: Colon separated user/group that generic components should run as
-- iotRoleAlias: The name of the role alias for accessing TES

 `posixUser` must be set to a valid user and group.
 If no colon and group is provided, the user's default group is used.
 If not running Greengrass as root,